-One of the best qualities of rubber flooring is the fact that it is extremely durable and low maintenance.
+Among the best qualities of rubber flooring is that it is extremely durable and low maintenance.
 Most liquids will not stain or damage the surface, and it is relatively difficult to damage the material with physical impact, due to its resilient yet yielding nature.
 Rubber flooring is also resistant to burns and is not susceptible to mold or mildew taking hold.
-Dirt and debris rest gently on the surface of a rubber floor, making it easy to sweep up.
+Dirt and debris rest gently on the surface of the rubber, making the floor easy to sweep up.

 For this reason, rubber tiles are employed in a wide variety of challenging locations, including kitchens, bathrooms, hospitals, playgrounds, and gyms.
-However, there are some basic cleaning and maintenance steps you should follow on a regular basis, to both disinfect the floor and keep it looking its best.
+However, there are some basic cleaning and maintenance steps to follow on a regular basis to both disinfect the floor and keep it looking its best.

-If rubber flooring is installed with adhesive, you should not clean it in any way for at least 72 hours after installation in order to .give the adhesive time to get a firm hold.
-After three full days, you can consider the installation complete and can treat the floor normally, with the following basic cleaning instructions.
+Note that if your rubber flooring was installed with adhesive, you should not clean it in any way for at least 72 hours after installation in order to give the adhesive time to get a firm hold.
+After three full days, you can consider the installation complete and can treat the floor normally.
 (With click-together and static-weight products that don't use adhesives, these precautions are not necessary.)

 Mopping a Rubber Floor